Japanese hare: Food

 Vegetation found in and around its habitat is where the Japanese hare gets most of its nutrients.
 Grasses, shrubs, and bushes are all eaten by the hare.
 The Japanese hare is one of the few hares that will eat the bark off of trees and it does so occasionally which can cause major damage to trees and forests.

 They will sometimes eat the bark from a bonsai tree in Asia.

 Conservation

 The Japanese hare population seems to be stable, though the quality or/and size of their habitat is decreasing.
 On a local level, they are used in hunting and specimen collecting.
 They are threatened by the creation of urban and industrial areas, water management systems, such as dams, hunting, trapping and invasive and non-native diseases and species.
 It is not known if they occur in any protected areas.

 Human interaction

-In some places, it has become a nuisance animal.
+In some places, it has become a pest.
 It is hunted in certain regions for food, fur, pelts, and to help curb its growing numbers.

-The mythic Hare of Inaba has a place in the mythology of Japan as an essential part of the legend of the Shinto god Ōkuninushi.
+The mythic Hare of Inaba has a place in Japanese mythology as an essential part of the legend of the Shinto god Ōkuninushi.